 Where are my guests and I allowed to park our cars?

 A resident can park their car with a valid parking permit anywhere in Student Parking.
-Guests can park in the visitor parking lots which cost $.50/hour during the day.
+Guests can park in the visitor parking lots at a minimal cost during the day.
 Campus Police does have free guest permits available if you stop by their office.
 (See:Security - Parking)

 What if I can not pay my installment payment on time?

 Residents are required to pay their bill at the beginning of the semester or set up monthly installment plans.
 If a resident does not pay their bill on time, they can be subject to eviction from the halls.
 The Housing Office staff is willing to work with all residents regarding their semester bills; however, it is important that residents communicate with the Housing staff to avoid eviction.